 Appendix C. I list this document separately from the E&E report (see above) because of its importance.
 It may or may not be included in the E&E report available online.
 If not, then you will want to write the National Archives and request a copy.
 (Alternately you can hire a professional researcher.
 For further information, click here.)
 Typically the Appendix C will provide a more detailed account of what happened to the airman after being shot down, including dates and places where he was hidden and who helped him.
 See UD 140 and UD 141 for references to the Appendices C in the index to E&E records at National Archives II in College Park, Maryland.
-Once you have the names of his helpers, you will want to seek copies of the helper files of his Dutch, Belgian, Luxemborg, and French helpers.
+To see the page on this website with more information on the location of the Appendix Cs at the National Archives, click here.
+Once you have the names of his helpers, you will want to seek copies of the helper files of his Dutch, Belgian, Luxembourg, and French helpers.

 British National Archives.
 Other escape and evasion websites provide guidance on using the escape and evasion records of members of the RAF, RCAF, etc. See, for example, the website www.belgiumww2.info.
 After opening it, in the column of headings in the left margin, click on “Researching WW2 E&E.” The first half of the page is on researching the British National Archives (formerly the Public Records Office) at Kew (London).
 The British National Archives has scanned some escape and evasion records and offers them for a fee.
 The following are some useful links to their services: